Quantum-Fluid Correspondence in Relativistic Fluids with Spin: From Madelung Form to Gravitational Coupling: Stress-energy-momentum tensor of a perfect fluid with spin

 which is density times the gradient of the quantum potential \eqref{QP}.
 Using this result, one can verify that the nonrelativistic limit of $\nabla_{\nu}T^{\mu\nu}=0$ is exactly system \eqref{Seq}.
 We remark that expressions analogous to \eqref{Qmn} for the stress-energy-momentum tensor have been discussed by Takabayasi and others (see e.g. \cite{Takabayasi52, Takabayasi53, Biro}).

 In the nonrelativistic limit the trace $\mc{Q}$ of the tensor $Q_{\mu\nu}$ can be rearranged in a number of different ways,

 where $V_q$ is the quantum potential \eqref{QP} and $k=\hbar^2\rho\abs{\nabla\log\rho}^2/{8m}$ the energy density associated with the kinetic energy of internal rotation \eqref{K12}.
 The physical interpretation of the trace $\mc{Q}$ can be obtained by recalling the expression of the internal charge rotation velocity \eqref{vs}.
-For a spin-$1/2$ particle such that $\nabla\log\rho\cdot\bol{s}\sim 0$, it implies
+For a fluid with spin such that $\nabla\log\rho\cdot\bol{s}\sim 0$, it implies

 Taking the divergence of both sides, one obtains

 where $\omega_s=2\bol{s}\cdot\nabla\times\bol{v}_s$ is the projection of the vorticity $\nabla\times\bol{v}_s$ in the spin direction.
 Since $\omega_s$ has dimensions of a frequency, the trace $\mc{Q}$ is nothing but the energy density of an oscillator with frequency $\omega_s$.